Flaskings/Wall-Street-Journal_Assistant-Reader/README.md

-# Reading Assistant for the Wall Stree Journal
+# Reading Assistant for the Wall Street Journal
-Spider customized with selenium and voice recognition technologies to carry out intelligent searches for articles and reading automation for the ([www.wsj.com](www.wsj.com) site.
+Spider customized with selenium and voice recognition technologies to carry out intelligent searches for articles and reading automation for the [www.wsj.com](www.wsj.com) site.

 # Brief description
 Spider customized with selenium and voice recognition technologies to carry out intelligent searches for articles and reading automation.